wechange-eg/cosinnus-core/docs/hierarchy.rst

       </div>
     </form>

-You are good to go now, have fun organising your app objects!
+The app is good to go now, have fun organising your app objects!